 When you operate a vehicle while intoxicated by drugs or alcohol, you could be charged with a DUI (Driving Under the Influence) or OWI (Operating While Intoxicated), as it is often referred to in Michigan.
 The basis for your drunk driving charges is likely the results of a breath test.
 It is important that you fully understand your legal options, including whether you can challenge the breathalyzer results.
+A breathalyzer result, in some cases, can be challenged in Michigan.
+Drivers may dispute the results if the device was improperly maintained, the officer was not certified to administer the test, or certain medical conditions were present that impacted the results.
+An experienced DUI attorney can explore your circumstances to determine the best possible defense to help you navigate these matters.
 To learn more about your legal rights and options when facing DUI charges in Michigan, contact an experienced Marquette DUI lawyer today.

 A breathalyzer is a device that is used to measure the concentration of alcohol in a person’s breath and blood.
 When an individual consumes alcohol, it is absorbed into the bloodstream and lungs, meaning that some of the alcohol exists in the breath.